bldl/emplace-spidermonkey/README.md

 * [Build Mozilla Firefox on Mac](https://firefox-source-docs.mozilla.org/setup/macos_build.html)
 * [Build Mozilla Firefox on Windows](https://firefox-source-docs.mozilla.org/setup/windows_build.html)

-  During the installation, you will be asked which version of Firefox we want to build as a standard.
-In this tutorial we will choose `5: SpiderMonkey JavaScript engine`, which will allow for faster builds during development
+  During the installation, you will be asked which version of Firefox you want to build as a standard.
+In this tutorial we will choose `5: SpiderMonkey JavaScript engine`, which will allow for faster builds during development.

-  When asked if you want to use the Configuration Wizard, say no(?)
+  It doesn't matter if you choose to use `hg` or `git` to grab the source code.

-  **TODO check the hg/git thing**

 ### 2. Running SpiderMonkey

-  After the installation is complete a folder named `mozilla-unified` should now appear in the folder your terminal was located when starting the guide above.
+  After the installation is completed a folder named `mozilla-unified` should now appear in the folder your terminal was located when starting the guide above.

-  Navigate into the `mozilla-unified` folder using `cd mozilla_unified`.
+  Navigate into `mozilla-unified` folder using `cd mozilla_unified`.

   In order to run the SpiderMonkey engine, we first have to build it: